-They’re made in one bowl and (as mentioned) call for cocoa powder instead of chocolate.
-They’re also made with a combination of butter and oil which helps keep them chewy as opposed to cakey.
-These really do come together quickly and using one bowl is nice, but if you have a stand mixer you should use it because the batter is thick!
+The brownies are made in one bowl and they really do come together quickly.
+Plus using one bowl makes clean-up easier.
+You can use any mixing bowl, but if you have a stand mixer you might want to use the stand mixer bowl and paddle, because the batter is thick!
 I stirred this batch by hand with a spatula scraper and a lot of regret.
 Getting all that flour mixed in took some elbow grease and I have weak little arms.
 Maybe not so weak after stirring these.

-The original version of this recipe is from the back of a King Arthur flour bag, and I’ve read lots of reviews from people saying they cut the sugar.
-When you cut the sugar in a brownie recipe you’ve basically created a new brownie recipe.
+Here's a link to the original version of this recipe from the back of a King Arthur flour bag.
+There are lots of reviews from people saying they cut the sugar.
+When you cut the sugar in a brownie recipe you've basically created a new brownie recipe.
 This one needs the full amount of sugar to offset the amount of cocoa powder, flour and eggs and keep the chewiness.
-If you happen to prefer a less sweet brownie (no shame in that, right?)
-I recommend trying a different recipe.
+If you happen to prefer a less sweet brownie, I recommend trying a different recipe.

 Ingredients

-- 3/4 cup unsweetened cocoa powder natural or Dutch okay
+- ¾ cup unsweetened cocoa powder, natural or Dutch (64 grams)

 - 1 teaspoon espresso powder or coffee extract